 "How does a person come to believe and spread such a thing?"
-I asked Phil Osof, "because faith is only an opinion, and everyone has their own!"
+CP asked me, "because faith is only an opinion, and everyone has their own!"

 These people do not even want to find out the values that prevail in other societies in order to understand.
 They only see their own.

-Another reason is often the hot inner feeling, which is generated by the speech and flooded the people, let him rise in his faith.
+Another reason is often the hot inner feeling that is created by speaking and flooding people, making them become absorbed in their beliefs.
 When someone is in the strong midpoint of faith, everything else goes by and he can fall into ecstatic rapture.
 Faith gives these people a feeling of being chosen.
 And they do not need to use any energy to deal with other beliefs.
 What else could possibly lead to questioning one's faith more or less. "

 "So, these people see the attack on another faith as a defence of their own?"

-"'The worst is the belief', I've read somewhere."
+"'The worst is the belief', I've read somewhere" CP said.